 "The following is a compilation of artists whose medium happens to be code.
 They are artists first and technologists second.
 Technology is used in the service of the art and not the other way around."

 I found this article a great way of highlighting the latest innovations/techniques in the generative arts.

 "Game of Life is an automaton or zero-player game in which every cell on a two-dimensional, rectilinear grid responds to the behavior of its neighboring cells—the development of the system varies only according to the initial configuration provided by a player.

 "This post talks about a generative system called Physarum model, which simulates the evolution of a colony of extremely simple organisms that, under certain environmental conditions, result into complex behaviors."

 I've been following the blog from Fronkonstin for a while now, and I am always impressed by the incredible things he finds interesting and then performs some magic to create the most fantastic images.

 Here is a fun course on using Processing to generate impressionistic paintings using processing.
 It is on the Skillshare platform, which does require a subscription.

 This book focuses on a range of programming strategies and techniques behind computer simulations of natural systems, from elementary concepts in mathematics and physics to more advanced algorithms that enable sophisticated visual results.
 Readers will progress from building a basic physics engine to creating intelligent moving objects and complex systems, setting the foundation for further experiments in generative design.

-The Nature of Code written by the Youtuber Adam Shiffman of The Coding Train is by far the best "get into the nitty-gritty" how-to book to build oneself a framework to build the beautiful systems that mimic nature, including fractals, fungal growth, firefly lighting patterns, and more.
+The Nature of Code written by the Youtuber Daniel Shiffman of The Coding Train is by far the best "get into the nitty-gritty" how-to book to build oneself a framework to build the beautiful systems that mimic nature, including fractals, fungal growth, firefly lighting patterns, and more.
 It's been a long time since I've read it.
 Still, I found it particularly useful to help create a framework by which interesting experiments can be run to experience discovery excitement.